 You should aim to replicate those conditions as closely as you can, planting your lilies of the valley in moist soil that drains well.

 Before applying the herbicide, read the label and apply it according to the product’s instructions.
 Additionally, you’ll want to wear gloves and a mask while working for safety precautions.

-You should know that the herbicide will kill any perennials or grass that are growing in the same bed as lilies of the valley.
-This method is usually done as a follow-up step to the organic method to ensure no other lily of the valley plants grow again.
+You should know that the herbicide will kill any perennials or grass that are growing in the same bed as the lilies of the valley.
+This method is usually done as a follow-up step to the organic method to ensure no other lily of the valley plants grows again.

 All in all, the organic method is effective, safer, and environmentally friendly.
-For this purpose, we recommend using the herbicide only if following the organic method didn’t work.
+For this purpose, we recommend using the herbicide only if following the organic method doesn’t work.